salkinium/blog/_posts/modm-delay/2021-07-05-modm-delay.md

 }
 ```

-This reduces the overhead by eliminating the unnecessary jump and loading a literal from Flash that much closer to the execution site (here *0x35c - 0x2cc = 0x90 = 144 bytes*) and therefore most likely already in the cache:
+This reduces the overhead by eliminating the unnecessary jump and loading a literal from Flash that much closer to the execution site (here just `#148` bytes) and therefore most likely already in the cache:

 ```
         modm::delay_ns(ns);